 Figures

 Figure 1.
-Forest plots of intervention effects on the prevalence of any enteropathogen, and any MST markers in different types of environmental samples.
+Forest plots of intervention effects on the prevalence of any enteropathogen and any MST markers in different types of environmental samples.
 Pooled estimates are presented when there are four or more study-specific estimates for a specific sample type and target combination and are denoted with diamond-shaped points.
 Grey crossed points denote data that were too sparse to estimate a prevalence ratio (i.e., <10 positive or negative observations).
 Samples of the same type from different locations (source vs. stored water, flies in kitchen vs. latrine, soil from courtyard vs. latrine) or different individuals (child vs. mother’s hands) are plotted separately.
 All estimates are adjusted for potential confounders.

 Figure 2 Forest plots of intervention effects on the prevalence of any virus, any bacteria, any protozoa and any STH in different types of environmental samples.
 Pooled estimates are presented when there are four or more study-specific estimates for a specific sample type and target combination and are denoted with diamond-shaped points.
 Grey crossed points denote data that were too sparse to estimate a prevalence ratio (i.e., <10 positive or negative observations).
 Samples of the same type from different locations (source vs. stored water, flies in kitchen vs. latrine, soil from courtyard vs. latrine) or different individuals (child vs. mother’s hands) are plotted separately.
 All estimates are adjusted for potential confounders.